-The chapel of St. Apostle John the Evangelist which is located in the centre of Zekhnova village has been mentioned for the first time in 1846, but it dates originally back to the 18th century - the exact date of its foundation is uncertain.
+The Chapel of St. Apostle John the Evangelist has been mentioned for the first time in 1846, but it dates originally back to the 18th century – the exact date of its foundation is uncertain.

 The water mill in Zekhnova village exists since 19th century.
 But already at the beginning of the 20th century there was no miller in the village – every family grinded grain in turn.
 To provide the necessary water flow, a channel of 390 meters length was trenched.

-By the end of the 40ies, local carpenters restored the watermill, but at the end of the 70ies it was abandoned.
-The restoration of the mill began in 2004 and was finished in 2008, but the water channel is still in poor condition.
-During the project the channel will be deconstructed, damaged logs will be replaced by new logs, the necessary treatment measures will be undertaken and the channel reconstructed.
+By the end of the 1940s, local carpenters restored the watermill; however at the end of the 1970s it was abandoned.
+The restoration of the mill began in 2004 and was completed in 2008, but the water channel is still in poor condition.
+During the course of this year’s project the channel will be deconstructed, damaged logs will be replaced by new logs, the necessary treatment measures will be undertaken and the channel reconstructed.

-The project will take place from August, 4th, to August, 16th, 2019 and is organized by Kenozero National Park, in partnership with European Heritage Volunteers.
+The project will take place from August, 3rd, to August, 15th, 2020 and is organised by Kenozero National Park, in partnership with European Heritage Volunteers.